MicrosoftDocs/quantum-docs/articles/provider-quantinuum.md

 ## Syntax Checkers

 We recommend that users first validate their code using a Syntax Checker.
 This is a tool to verify proper syntax, compilation completion, and machine compatibility.
 Syntax Checkers use the same compiler as the quantum computer they target.
 For example, the H1-2 syntax checker uses the same compiler as H1-2.
 The full compilation stack is executed with the exception of the actual quantum operations.
-If the code compiles, the syntax checker will return a `completed` status, otherwise a `failed` status is returned with the error to help users debug their circuit syntax.
+If the code compiles, the syntax checker will return a `success` status and a result of all 0s.
+If the code does not compile, the syntax checker will return a failed status and give the error returned to help users debug their circuit syntax.
 Syntax Checkers allow developers to validate their code at any time, even when machines are offline.

 - Job type: `Simulation`
 - Data Format: `honeywell.openqasm.v1`